blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Hadith Organizing 2.md

 	- Enslaved captive women can be made use of to satisfy desires
 	- Mohammed used to put a cloth and fondle Aisha during menses

+- Marry a young girl, not a matron, so you can play with her

 # Quran Stuff
 - 8:39 Strike their fingertips off
 - 9:1 Jihad 2